 Theater: Bob Carr Theater (home to the Orlando Philharmonic Orchestra and the Florida Symphony Youth Orchestra), Opera Orlando (new professional opera company), Mad Cow Theatre (performing arts theater), Sharp Aquos Theatre (performance of Blue Man Group at Universal Orlando)

 Parks: Lake Eola Park (downtown lake with a dominical farmers market and a Disney Amphitheater), Leu Gardens (park with semi-tropical and tropical plants, a section of the park is a U.S. historic district)

-On June 12th 2016 Orlando became the focus of global public attention when 29 year old Omar Mateen stormed a LGBT-club and killed 49 people.
+On June 12th 2016 Orlando became the focus of global public attention when 29 year old Omar Mateen stormed the Pulse gay nightclub in Orlando and killed 49 people and wounded 58 others.

 Just zoom in to see Lake Eola in Downtown Orlando.

 The page shows a city map of Orlando with expressways, main roads and streets.
 The blue marker points to Orlando's Walt Disney World.